Reference

 cursor |

-string | null | optional | Pagination cursor from a previous call. null = start from beginning |
+string | null | optional | Pagination cursor for conversation messages. null = start from beginning |

 limit |

-integer | optional | Max messages to return.
+integer | optional | Max conversation messages to return.
 Default: 20, max: 100 |

 Example

-const result = await getTaskMessages({
+const result = await getTask({

 cursor: null,